tristanward/laravel-workable/README.md

 ```

 ## Direct API Usage
-Laravel Workable provides a Laravel facade to use the Workable API wrapper if needed.
+Laravel Workable also provides a Laravel facade to use the Workable API wrapper if needed.
 These functions use the Workable API directly so you need to consider API access rate limitations.

 ```php
 <?php